Thursday, 23 March, 10:15 - 11:45

 Raj Nagarajan has worked in Fiber-Optic Communications for the last 20 years in various leadership capacities both in R&D and Product Marketing.
 He currently works at Lumentum (formerly JDSU CCOP) as a Senior PLM focused on next generation strategies.
 He has a PhD in Electrical Engg. from the University of Alberta.

-Hans-Juergen Schmidtke, Facebook, USA
+Hans-Juergen Schmidtke, Director of Engineering, Facebook, USA